coky-t/owasp-mastg-ja/Document/0x04-Testing-Processes-and-Techniques.md

 ### 静的解析

 When executing a static analysis, the source code of the mobile App(s) will be analyzed to ensure sufficient and correct implementation of security controls, specifically on crucial components such as cryptographic and data storage mechanisms.
-Due to the amount of code a tester will be confronted with the ideal approach for static analysis should be a mixture of using tools that scan the code automatically and manual code review.
+Due to the amount of code a tester will be confronted with, the ideal approach for static analysis should be a mixture of using tools that scan the code automatically and manual code review.

 Through this approach you can get the best out of both worlds.
 You can get the so called "low hanging fruits" through the automatic scan, as the scanning engine and the (predefined) rules can easily pick up vulnerable patterns in the code.
 The manual code review can proficiently make a deep dive into the various code paths to check for logical errors and flaws in the mobile application's design and architecture where automated analysis tools are not able to identify it properly as they mostly do not understand the big picture.